Easier (5 Seconds of Summer song)

-"Easier" is a song by Australian pop rock band 5 Seconds of Summer.
-The song was released on 23 May 2019 through Interscope Records, as the lead single from their fourth studio album Calm (2020).
-It is their first release through the label.
+"Easier" is a song by Australian pop rock band 5 Seconds of Summer, released on 23 May 2019 through Interscope Records as both the lead single from their fourth studio album Calm (2020) and their first release through the label.
 Billboard magazine included the song on their 100 Best Songs of 2019 list at number 79.
 At the 2019 ARIA Music Awards, the song earned them a nomination for the ARIA Award for Best Group.

 Besides the original version, the band has also released an alternate version and two remixes of the song; on 5 July 2019, a version called "Easier – Live from the Vault" was released on YouTube with an accompanying music video.
 It was later made available on streaming services and for digital download as well.
-On 12 July 2019, a remix by Seeb was released, and on 13 August 2019, a remix with Charlie Puth was released.
+A week later, on 12 July 2019, a remix by Seeb was released, and on 13 August 2019, a remix with Charlie Puth was released.